How to Shop Local and Support Main Streets This Holiday Season

 As you shop, keep in mind that for many small businesses, online retail is a pivot from their usual way of doing business, and as such, it may take a bit longer to respond—and ship—than a massive online retailer.
 So plan ahead, and check shipping fees and deadlines, which will vary from shop to shop.
 And if you’re ordering online in your own community, make sure to check for curbside pickup.
 Thank you for shopping small this holiday season!

 By purchasing some of these products, you'll be supporting preservation in your local community.
-Looking for other ways to support preservation?
-Consider giving a gift membership to the place-lover in your life.
+Check out other ways you can support preservation as you shop, travel, and play.

 Gift Guide Stories